Nikos Golias

 Nikos Golias (Νίκος Γκόλιας; born 29 July 1993) is a Greek professional footballer who plays as a centre-back for Super League 2 club Anagennisi Karditsa, for which he is captain.

 Career

 Golias started his career from the youth team of his hometown A.O.
 Karditsa in 2011.
 A year later he joined his other hometown club Anagennisi.
 On 2 July 2013, he joined Aris Thessaloniki then of Greek Super League.
 He managed to play in 2 games in the 1st category and stayed in the club after its relegation in the Gamma Ethniki where he had (so far) his most productive season with 28 appearances, until September 2015, when he returned to Anagennisi Karditsa in the Greek Football League.
 On 10 June 2016, he signed a 3-years contract with AEL.
-On 25 September 2016 he scored his first Superleague goal in 1–0 home win against Olympiacos.
+On 25 September 2016 he scored his first Super League goal in 1–0 home win against Olympiacos.